WCAG 2.2: What the New Accessibility Version Brings

 Breaking patterns:

-- reCAPTCHA v2 with image identification (cognitive).
+- reCAPTCHA v2 with image identification (cognitive load).

-- Password fields blocking paste (password manager).
+- Password fields blocking paste (prevents password managers).

 - Custom CAPTCHA with puzzles.